DHTMLX/scheduler-docs/data/extensions_list.md

 dhtmlxScheduler includes a number of extensions which add extra functionality to the standard behavior.

-To use an extension, you should it with the help of the [scheduler.plugins](api/scheduler_plugins.md) method.
+To use an extension, you should activate it with the help of the [scheduler.plugins](api/scheduler_plugins.md) method.

 {{note In v6.0, the extensions code files has been removed from the **ext** folder of the scheduler's codebase and included into the *dhtmlxscheduler.js* file. <br>If you use dhtmlxScheduler 5.3 and earlier versions, check the [migration article](migration_from_older_version.md#5360).}}